 Nearly everyone likes coffee, and even for those that do not, they understand why it is so popular.
 The easy to make, easy to drink beverage is the most consumed drink in the world, and the testament to this popularity has a lot to do with how versatile it is.

 There are many ways to brew coffee, from espressos to Americanos, the choices are pretty endless.
 Another way it is versatile is in the surprise ability to add things to coffee.
-Not just sugar or cream, but these 6 things to add to your coffee may sound strange but they might be what you are looking for to make it better.
+Not just sugar or cream, you can also add mct oil to your coffee as a keto supplement for those who are following a low-carb and high-fat ketogenic diet.
+Other than that, these 6 things to add to your coffee may sound strange but they might be what you are looking for to make it better.

 You might immediately think who would add salt to their coffee, but the explanation actually makes sense.
 Coffee can be bitter, and if you do not want to add milk, cream, or sugar for whatever reason, then salt can help cut the bitterness.
 The experts at www.sipcoffeehouse.com explained that adding salt to your coffee can enhance its flavor.
 A small pinch of salt can make your coffee drinking experience more enjoyable.
 The Coffee brewing process is complex, and how flavors can change with simple tricks.
 Salt is just one of the interesting ways to change your coffee, and maybe for the better.

 This is likely one of the least surprising ones on the list.
 Adding alcohol to coffee is not for everyone, but it is a popular option, especially as a Sunday hangover cure.
 Not every alcohol can be mixed in with coffee, mind you.
 Dark rum, whiskey, bourbon, scotch, or liqueurs are great, but avoid adding vodka or clear alcohols.
 If you are waking up to go to work, maybe avoid this addition though.